mdimranhossain/fingerprint/README.md

 # Fingerprint

-This project aims to project fingerprint changes based on age using a sample dataset.
+This project aims to project fingerprint changes based on age using a sample dataset(https://www.kaggle.com/datasets/ruizgara/socofing).
 The application utilizes machine learning techniques to analyze fingerprint data and predict changes over a span of 5 and 10 years.

 ## Project Structure